tomaash/mobx-translate/README.md

 export const trans = translateInstance;
 ```

-And then easily switch languages and translate strings in React components:
+And then easily switch languages and translate strings in React components.
+Again, with code completion for translation keys!:

 ```js
 import * as React from 'react';